tijanidevit/talent_test/README.md

 ### Setup Guide

 - **Please ensure docker is running before anything**
-- Then build docker by running the code below:
+- Then build docker images by running the code below:

 ```
 docker-compose build